Statue of Gerald Ford

-Gerald R. Ford is a bronze sculpture depicting the former American president of the same name by J. Brett Grill, installed at the United States Capitol's rotunda, in Washington, D.C., as part of the National Statuary Hall Collection.
-The statue was gifted by the U.S. state of Michigan in 2011, and replaced one depicting Zachariah Chandler, which was donated in 1913.
+Gerald R. Ford is a bronze sculpture of the former American president of the same name by J. Brett Grill, installed at the United States Capitol's rotunda, in Washington, D.C., as part of the National Statuary Hall Collection.

+The statue was gifted by the U.S. state of Michigan in 2011, and was commissioned by the Gerald R. Ford Presidential Foundation.
+It replaced a statue of Zachariah Chandler which was donated in 1913.
+Another cast of the statue stands outside the Gerald R. Ford Presidential Museum in Grand Rapids, Michigan.

-The statue received national recognition during the 2021 storming of the United States Capitol, where it was photographed donned with a Make America Great Again hat, as well as a Donald Trump 2020 presidential campaign flag.
+The statue in the U.S. Capitol received national attention during the January 6, 2021, storming of the Capitol, during which it was photographed wearing a Make America Great Again hat, as well as a Donald Trump 2020 presidential campaign flag.